List of songs in Rock Band 3: Announcement

 When Rock Band 3 was first detailed on June 11, 2010, Harmonix announced 22 of the game's 83 songs.
 The next month, Harmonix used Facebook and Twitter to provide clues about additional songs for both Rock Band 3 and Dance Central, which they then confirmed to be six Rock Band tracks and three Dance Central tracks.
 On August 17, just before the 2010 Gamescom convention, Harmonix announced an additional ten songs by bands from around the world.

 During a video interview at Gamescom, most of the setlist was inadvertently leaked because someone was scrolling through the setlist in the background.
 Harmonix released a video response to the leak the next day, officially denying the rumored setlist, while once again showing the setlist in the background and confirming additional songs.
 The full setlist was formally announced on August 25 on the Rock Band website.

 Track listing

 The full Rock Band 3 setlist features 83 songs, including a mix of tracks which make use of the new keyboard peripheral and three-part vocal harmonies.
-The Nintendo DS version of the game features a 25-song subset of the consoles' setlist.
+The Nintendo DS version of the game features a 25-song subset of the consoles' setlist, 16 of which are shortened from their console lengths.